NickolasPhan/Skunkape-AI/README.md

 4. Copy and paste the compiled AIITK plugin folder "AIIntegrationToolkit" to this directory.
 5. If the project launches but things don't work, try restarting your PC.

-Install these plugins inside the Epic Games Launcher:
+Install these plugins inside the Epic Games Launcher and add to the project:
 1. 35 AR VR Southeastern US Plants and Ecosystems
 2. Mediterranean Coast
 3. Sasquatch